Fault Lines: How Hidden Fractures Still Threaten the World Economy: Income inequality in the US

 Rajan illustrates his thesis with regard to widening income inequality by directing attention to the growing disparity in wages, the most important constituent of incomes in the US, across the general population.
 The wages of a person at the 90th-percentile – that is, a person earning more than 90 percent of the general population – increased by about 65 percent more than one at the 10th-percentile over the thirty-year period from 1975 to 2005.
 A multitude of factors, such as widespread deregulation and the consequent increases in competition, changes in tax rates, reduced unionisation, and increase in immigration, played a part in widening income inequality.
 The most important reason, however, was the gap between the supply and demand of skilled workers arising out of deficiencies in education.
 While politicians understood this, they realised it would be hard to improve the quality of education in a short span of time.
 Growing inequality also led to greater polarity in the political establishment, reducing the possibility of politicians across party lines coming together on matters of taxation and redistribution.
 And therefore succeeding administrations resorted to easing access to credit, specifically in the form of housing credit.

 Political pressure to broaden access to housing credit and home ownership distorted lending in the financial sector, with both government-sponsored agencies, such as Fannie Mae and Freddie Mac, as well as banks directing money into low-income housing.
 As the housing agencies bought subprime mortgage-backed securities in large quantities, these created perverse incentives for brokers to originate loans without investigating borrowers’ creditworthiness.
 Initially these issues were masked by rising house prices and low default rates.
 As house prices kept rising between 1999 and 2007, households borrowed against existing home equity.
 Eventually, when prices stopped rising, a large number of borrowers were forced to default.
-This led to a collapse in the subprime market which in turn precipitated the wider financial crash.
+This led to the Subprime mortgage crisis which in turn precipitated the wider 2008 financial crisis.